Dynamic Facility Location under Cumulative Customer Demand: Linearization Details

 \section{Linearization Details}

-In this appendix, we provide the detailed linearization of the SI Formulation.
+In this appendix, we provide the detailed linearization of the SIF.

 We employ an additional decision variable $w^{t}_{ij} \in \mathbb{R}^{+}$ to store the demand of customer $j$ captured by location $i$ at time period $t$, and an additional parameter $M^{t}_{j} \in \mathbb{R}^{+}$ to represent a sufficiently large constant for each time period $t$ and each customer $j$.
-The linearized version of the SI Formulation writes as follows:
+The linearized version of the SIF writes as follows: